BIOS3010/Module-11-Genome-Assembly/03-de-novo-assembly.md

 # _de novo_ genome assembly

 One of the most popular _de novo_ genome assemblers is [SPAdes](https://cab.spbu.ru/software/spades/).
 SPAdes uses the De Bruijn Graph approach and can take both short read libraries like Illumina, long read libraries like Nanopore, or a combination.
 SPAdes has several modes and options that can be tweaked to best suite the types of organism or sequencing library you have.
 We will assemble the SARS-CoV-2 genome using the PacBio HiFi reads.
 This is a fairly small haploid genome and not the most difficult job.
-Since we also have quite few reads this does not require that much computational power and can be run on a laptop.
+Since we also have quite few reads this does not require that much computational power.

 ```